-General Remarks At the date of inspection the property was in a condition generally consistent with one of its age, type and location.
+General Remarks At the date of inspection the property was in a condition generally consistent with age, type and location.
+Our valuation presumes all necessary consents have been or will be obtained to provide the present living accommodation, the property has been extended to the rear elevation with the roof void area converted to provide living accommodation.
 Rights of access, land ownership and maintenance liabilities around the periphery of the subjects should be confirmed with an inspection of the Title Deeds.
-The subject property is located within an ex coal mining area.
+The subject property is located in an ex coal mining area.
 Replacement windows have been installed.
-Essential Repairs None noted at date of inspection.
-Estimated cost of essential repairs £ Retention recommended?
-Yes X No Amount £
+Evidence of settlement/movement has affected the building.
+On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.
+Essential Repairs None noted at the date of inspection.
+Estimated cost of essential repairs £ Retention recommended?YesNo Amount £

 Comment on Mortgagea bility

-The property forms suitable mortgage provider. le security for mortgage purposes subject to the specific lending criteria o f any
+The property forms suitab mortgage provider. le security for mortgage purposes subject to the specific lending criteria o of any

 Valuations

-Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total is a reinspection necessary of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 160,000 £ 195,000
+Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total Is a reinspection necessary n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 580,000 £ 460,000

 Buy To Let Cases

-What is the reasonable rangementh Short Assured Tenan ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £

-Is the property in an area w here there is a steady demand for rented accommodation of this type?
-Yes No
+month Short Assured Tena ge of monthly rental income for the property assuming a letting on a 6 ncy basis?
+There there is a steady demand for rented accommodation of this type? £

 Declaration

-Signed Surveyor's name Security Print Code [537962 = 6128] Electronically signed by:- Christopher Weir
+Signed Surveyor's name Security Print Code [364599 = 5078] Electronically signed by:- Christopher Weir

 Professional qualifications MRICS

 Company name J&E Shepherd

 Address 63 St Andrew Street, Dalkeith, EH22 1BP

-Telephone 0131 663 2780
+Telephone elephone 0131 663 2780

-Fax ax 0131 660 4594
+Fax x 0131 660 4594

-Report date 21st March 2024
+Report date eport date 3rd May 2024